geison66/react-gpt/CONTRIBUTING.md

 1. Make your proposed changes to the repository, along with updating/adding test cases.
 2. (Optional) If you prefer to also test your changes in a real application, you can do the following:
-  1. Run `npm link` in `react-gpt` repository.
+  1. Run `yarn link` in `react-gpt` repository.
+  2. Run `yarn build`
-  2. `cd` to your favorite React application, run `npm link react-gpt` to point to your local repository.
+  3. `cd` to your favorite React application, run `yarn link @atmedia/react-gpt` to point to your local repository.
-  3. Run your application to verify your changes.
+  4. Run your application to verify your changes.
+Note, if you are using Next.js or Webpack you might need to clear the webpack cache after making changes, e.g. by running `rm -rf .next/cache/webpack.
-3. Run `npm test` to verify all test cases pass.
+3. Run `yarn test` to verify all test cases pass.
-4. Run `npm run lint` to verify there are no linting errors.
+4. Run `yarn run lint` to verify there are no linting errors.

 <a name="travis-ci-build"></a>
 ## Travis CI Build

-Travis CI build will test your PR before it is merged.
-Browser testing may not run on Travis for PR, so please test your PR with supported browsers locally before submitting PR.
+N/A

 <a name="cla"></a>
 ## Contributor License Agreement (CLA)

-In order for your pull requests to be accepted, you must accept the [NFL Indivudal Contributor License Agreement](https://cla.nfl.com/agreements/nfl/react-gpt).

-Corporate contributors can email engineers@nfl.com and request the **Corporate CLA** which can be signed digitally.
+N/A